reynat/graphql-music-catalog/tutorial-instructions/8-graphql-visitors.md

 ## Abstract syntax trees
 When GraphQL receives a query, it converts it into an abstract syntax tree (AST) that conveys the the structure and content of that query.
 Apollo calls the AST a `document` and includes it in the `requestContext` object provided to an Apollo plugin.

+Run `git checkout 7-error-plugin-solution` for a good starting point.

 1. Create a new plugin called `queryPathsPlugin` with the code below.
 Don't forget to include it in `app.ts` and run `yarn`.
 ``` ts
 import { removeLoc } from "@graphql-tools/optimize";